saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/ProductStoreShipmentMeth.md

 The rate shopping process, this entity is queried to retrieve a list of configured shipping methods for the given `productStoreId`, `partyId` (carrier), and a set of `shipmentMethodTypeIds` configured for the carrier in [CarrierShipmentMethod](CarrierShipmentMethod.md).

+Get shipping rates from the Carrier party for the ShipmentMethodTypes configured on the ProductStore and meet the deliveryDays/SLA criteria.